-The Science of CB Radios – Radio Waves
+The Science behind CB Radio Waves

 How Location Determines Signal Strength